abiosoft/caddy-yaml/README.md

 ### Values

-Top level configs prefixed with `_` can be reused anywhere else in the YAML config.
+Top level keys prefixed with `_` can be reused anywhere else in the YAML config.

 ```yaml